jaberg/skdata/doc/dataset.rst

 Returns X, a 2-d floating point ndarray-like matrix of shape (M, N) where M is the number of examples and
 N is the number of features.
+There are many approaches to extracting latent structure: examples include clustering, dimensionality reduction, sparse coding, auto-encoders, RBMs.
+There is no single metric for success in this task.
+Often the inferred latent features are used for other supervised tasks.

 factorization_task